 \begin{prop} Let $0\rightarrow H'\rightarrow G'\rightarrow Q'\rightarrow 0$ be a short exact sequence of quasi-projective group schemes over $S'$ (meaning in particular that $G'\rightarrow Q'$ is faithfully flat).
 The sequence

-is exact, and the last map is faithfully flat in the following two situations: \begin{itemize} \item $S'/S$ is (finite) \'etale \item $H',G',Q'$ are smooth and $S$ is a field \end{itemize} In general, if $G'$ is smooth, then so is its Weil restriction $\mathrm R(G')$. \end{prop} \begin{prf} Left-exactness is clear since pushforwards are right-adjoint to base change.
+is exact, and the last map is faithfully flat in the following two situations: \begin{itemize} \item $S'/S$ is (finite) \'etale \item $H',G',Q'$ are smooth and $S$ is a field \end{itemize} In general, if $G'$ is a smooth (locally finite-type) group scheme over $S'$, then so is $\mathrm R(G')$ over~$S$. \end{prop} \begin{prf} Left-exactness is clear since pushforwards are right-adjoint to base change.
 Now suppose $S'/S$ is finite \'etale.
 It suffices to show faithful flatness \'etale-locally on $S$, so we may assume (by \cite[Lem.\ 04HN]{Stacks}) that $S'$ is simply a non-empty product of copies of $S$.
 Then the map $\mathrm R(G') = (G')^n\longrightarrow (Q')^n = \mathrm R(Q')$ is faithfully flat.